 Over time, the leather material of a golf glove can break down or tear, leading to poor performance.
 Paying attention to the condition of the golf glove as it gets closer to the 20th round of use is important to staying ahead of the game and keeping a fresh glove throughout the day at the links.

-How do golf gloves affect swing?
+Do golf gloves affect swing?

-Golf gloves do not affect the swing of a golfer.
+A golf glove do not affect the swing of a golfer.
 If you choose gloves that are ill-fitting, say they are too tight or too loose, then you could potentially create issues at impact with sliding or slipping, but that problem is easily correctable with properly fitted gloves.

 Since the hands are connected to the club throughout the swing, gloves don’t interfere with the physical motion needed to generate the power needed to create distance.

 Some golfers, although rare, prefer to play without gloves because the feeling at impact offers a more natural approach to playing the game, but it does come with the potential for disaster if the hands get wet during the round.

 Do I need a golf glove for the wet and rainy weather?

 Yes, your performance would be improved if you wore a glove, or gloves, when the weather is wet or rainy.
 The grip and tackiness provided by specifically designed water-resistant gloves removes the possibility of losing control of the club during the swing.

 Another area where golfers can gain an advantage when wearing gloves in wet weather is by minimizing the potential twisting that can occur when the hands slip on the grip of the club.
 By providing stability, the gloves keep the hands connected to the club throughout the downswing.